-Roughriders reportedly finalizing deal for quarterback Vince Young
+Vince Young's agent says he's finalizing deal with Roughriders

 It seems Vince Young will make his football comeback in Canada.

-A source told The Canadian Press on Wednesday that Young’s agent, Leigh Steinberg, was en route to Regina to finalize a deal between his client and the Saskatchewan Roughriders.
-The source added the CFL club was planning to introduce Young at a news conference sometime Thursday.
+Young’s agent, Leigh Steinberg, tweeted Wednesday he was en route to Regina to finalize a deal between his client and the Saskatchewan Roughriders.
+A source said Young was also making the trip and the Riders were planning to unveil him at a news conference sometime Thursday.

-Young is on Saskatchewan’s negotiation list, giving it CFL exclusivity to the former University of Texas star.
+The six-foot-five, 232-pound Young is on Saskatchewan’s negotiation list, giving it CFL exclusivity to the former University of Texas star.

 The development isn’t overly surprising.
 On Monday, Steinberg told The Canadian Press he expected his client to decide his football future either later this week or early next.